XiangLi1999/PrefixTuning/README.md

 The two primary scripts I used to run my codes are `` train_e2e.py`` and ``train_bart.py``.

-I use ``train_e2e.py`` (for table-to-text) and ``train_bart.py`` (for summarization) to submit my jobs to the SLURM queue; they are set to default of good hyperparameters, and can be used to tune hyperparameter :)
+I use ``train_e2e.py`` (for table-to-text) and ``train_bart.py`` (for summarization) to submit my jobs to the SLURM queue; they are set to default of good hyperparameters, and can be used to tune hyperparameter :) Note that the path to datasets are specified in these two files.
 To quickly setup and run the code:

 (1)